VrushankPatel/Maxine/README.md

 Client SDKs include caching, automatic retries, and support for all discovery strategies.

 - **PHP**: Full Mode and Lightning Mode APIs with caching support
+- **Ruby**: Full Mode and Lightning Mode APIs with WebSocket support

 ## Architecture